50 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is the CATAMARAN SI Joint Fusion System a promising treatment for sacroiliac joint dysfunction?
+What evidence suggests that the CATAMARAN SI Joint Fusion System is effective for sacroiliac joint dysfunction?

 This trial is for individuals with sacroiliac joint pain who have not improved after 6 months of non-surgical care.
 They must be able to identify their pain spot, show a significant response to local anesthetic injections in the SI joint, and meet specific physical exam criteria.
 Excluded are those with certain psychiatric diseases, severe back pain from other causes, recent pelvic fractures, metal allergies, active cancer or infections, uncontrolled diabetes, pregnancy plans within two years, or substance abuse.